koodaamo/httpreverse/README.rst

 For example they tend to be geared toward the verbose.
 When reverse-engineering and documenting existing APIs, all the details are not that important.
 We just need to make it easy to use the APIs and be able to add an explanation of what they do, rather than documenting everything.
-The docs hopefully help to explain this.
+The docs hopefully help to clarify the difference.

 An example templated API definition in YAML::